cchanche/avatar-upload/README.md

 - `create` the _utility-function_ -> will take any compatible image from `input/`

 ## Future improvements

+### Happy-score calculation

+The score is computed given highly arbitrary metrics, that stipulate that bright, saturated and warn colors give a higher "happy" feeling than other colors.

+This method could benefit some more investigation to determine more accurately what a "happy" image is.

+One solution might even simply be to use an pre-trained machine-learning models like [CLIP](https://github.com/mlfoundations/open_clip).

 ### Change the mask-blend method